ghigbie/pizza-app/README.md

 # Pizza Paradise

-This is a project built in Next.js, React Bootstrap
+This is a project built in Typescript, Next.js, React Bootstrap.

 ## Getting Started